A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Balance billing occurs when providers bill a patient for the difference between the amount they charge and the amount that the patient’s insurance approves.

-Providers that are in-network have agreed to accept the insurance payment as payment in full (less any applicable copays, deductible, or coinsurance), and are not allowed to balance bill the patient.
+Providers that are in-network have agreed to accept the insurance payment as payment in full (less any applicable copays, deductible, or coinsurance, which are billed to the patient), and are not allowed to balance bill the patient.
 Balance billing is allowed if the provider is not in your insurance network.
 But as described below, there are varying state rules that apply in certain circumstances, and federal legislation took effect in 2022 to protect consumers from balance billing in certain circumstances.

 Some insurance plans (usually PPOs and POS plans) cover out-of-network care, but the medical provider has not signed any sort of agreement with the insurer in that case.
 If the insurer covers out-of-network care, they will pay the provider based on the insurer’s reasonable and customary rates (keeping in mind that the patient will be responsible for the out-of-network deductible and coinsurance, which is typically quite a bit higher than in-network cost-sharing).
 But at that point, the provider can bill the patient for the difference between what was billed and what the insurer paid.
 They do not have to write off the difference the way an in-network provider would.

-Surprise balance billing: Federal relief in effect as of 2022
+Surprise balance billing: Federal relief took effect in 2022

-Balance billing is fairly straightforward in situations where the patient chooses to see an out-of-network provider, with the understanding that out-of-pocket costs will be significantly higher and that balance billing is likely.
+Balance billing is fairly straightforward in situations where the patient chooses to see an out-of-network provider, with the understanding that out-of-pocket costs will be significantly higher and that balance billing is likely even if their health plan pays some of the cost.

 However, it’s a very different scenario when patients seek care at an in-network facility, and later find out that they were also treated by one or more out-of-network medical providers, or when patients receive emergency care and don’t have any choice in terms of where they go or who treats them.